-In 1942 the parish built a two-story rectory and in 1947 additional land was purchased to expand the cemetery and another two lots were bought adjoining the rectory on Grand St. In 1951, the growing parish made it necessary to enlarge the church building.
+In 1942 the parish built a two-story rectory and in 1947 additional land was purchased to expand the cemetery and another two lots were bought adjoining the rectory on Grand St. In 1951, the growing parish community made it necessary to enlarge the church building.
 After the enlargement was completed a new Iconostasis was installed and the interior of the building was renovated.
 A decision was made to adorn the interior walls with Byzantine iconography and Mr. Pimen Sofronov was hired to design and execute the frescoes.
 After completing his work at SS Peter and Paul Church in Syracuse, NY, Mr. Sofronov arrived in Trenton in 1954 and began his work with the Icon of Christ for the Iconostasis.
-After working day and night for two years, Mr. Sophronov completed the magnificent frescoes in 1956.
+After working day and night for two years, Mr. Sophronov completed the magnificent iconographic frescoes in 1956.

-As the parish continued to thrive and grow it became clear that a church hall was needed to accommodate its educational and social activities.
+As the parish continued to grow in number it became clear that a church hall was needed to accommodate its educational and social activities.
 In 1959 Mr. Feodor Bonderchuk donated a corner plot of land next to the church in memory of his daughter, Daria.
 A few years later, a building fund drive was held and the hall was built.
 Daria Hall was dedicated on November 22, 1964.
 Another large and unexpected gift of land was received in 1965 when Mr. Peter Traskewicz donated more than ten acres of land in Hamilton Square to be used as a recreation area in memory of his wife, Nadezhda.
 Several men of the parish, led by Mr. John Chanczewsky, built a large picnic pavilion of steel.
-In 1997 the picnic grounds were the site of the parish's first carnival, held on May 21-24.
+In 1997 the picnic grounds were the site of the parish's first carnival, held May 21-24.